What’s happened so far at the Winter Olympics?

 WHAT’S LEFT FOR US TO WATCH OUT FOR THIS COMING WEEK?

 There is plenty of action left at the Olympics.
-In addition to the women’s figure skating, Eileen Gu has two more events in freestyle skiing, the snowboard big air competition with the industrial setting as a backdrop and a potential gold-medal U.S.-Canada rematch in women’s hockey.
-There’s also curling gold to decide.
+In addition to the women’s figure skating, Eileen Gu has two more events in freestyle skiing, the snowboard big air competition with the industrial setting as a backdrop, and a potential gold-medal U.S.-Canada rematch in women’s hockey.
+There is also curling gold to decide.
 Bobsledding and speedskating, too.